exercism/python/concepts/unpacking-and-multiple-assignment/about.md

 1
 ```

-If multiple assignment gets incorrect number of variables for the values given, you will get a `ValueError`:
+If the multiple assignment gets an incorrect number of variables for the values given, a `ValueError` will be thrown:

 ```python
 >>> x, y, z = 1, 2